dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

     ishot555{"Is hot?<br/>(called >30 times)"}
     ishot555-.->|No,<br/>keep running...|ishot555
     ishot555-->|Yes|tier0
-    tier0["JIT to <b><ins>InstrumentedTier</ins></b><br/><br/>(not optimized, instrumented,<br/> with patchpoints)"]-->|Running...|ishot5
+    tier0["JIT to <b><ins>Tier0Instrumented</ins></b><br/><br/>(not optimized, instrumented,<br/> with patchpoints)"]-->|Running...|ishot5
     tier1pgo2["JIT to <b><ins>Tier1</ins></b><br/><br/>(optimized with profile data)"]
     ishot5{"Is hot?<br/>(called >30 times)"}-->|Yes|tier1pgo2
     ishot5-.->|No,<br/>keep running...|ishot5
 ```

-It's worth noting that we analyzed the worst (in case of working set) case with OSR, normally (in 99% of cases) we end up only with three code versions for hot code:
+It's worth noting that we analyzed the worst (in case of working set) case with OSR, normally (in 99.8% of cases) we end up only with three code versions for hot code:
-1) Tier0
+1) Tier0/R2R
-2) Instrumented Tier0
+2) Instrumented Tier (with or without optimizations)
-3) Tier1
+3) Tier1 optimized with profile

-# Impact on Working set
+# Working Set Impact

-The general rule of thumb that only 10-20% of methods make it to Tier1 and about to 40-60% of all methods are less than 8 bytes of IL (e.g., getters/setters) so we're effectively double the size of Tier1 with this approach (including call counting stubs, etc.) How bad it is compared to overall working set in various apps? let's consider these two examples:
+The general rule of thumb that only 10-20% of methods make it to Tier1 and about to 40-60% of all methods are less than 8 bytes of IL (e.g., getters/setters) so we're effectively double the size of Tier1 with this approach (including call counting stubs, etc.).
+How bad it can be compared to overall working set in various apps? let's consider these two examples:

-## 1) A 1st party service (build size is >100Gb)
+## 1) A large web app (internal Microsoft service)

 | Metric           | Number of methods | Share, % | Total size, Mb | Share, % |
 |------------------|-------------------|----------|----------------|----------|